sebastienrousseau/sebastienrousseau.github.io/_posts/contact.md

 twitter_card: "summary"
 twitter_creator: "wwdseb"
-twitter_description: "You can contact me using the contact form below"
+twitter_description: "Have a question or comment?
+Please contact me using the form below.
+I am always happy to hear from you and will respond as soon as possible."
 twitter_image: "https://kura.pro/sebastienrousseau/images/logos/sebastienrousseau.webp"
 twitter_image_alt: "Logo of Sebastien Rousseau"
 twitter_site: "wwdseb"
-twitter_title: "Let's Start a Conversation"
+twitter_title: "Let's Start a Conversation That Will Make a Real Difference"
 twitter_url: "https://sebastienrousseau.com/contact/index.html"

 # Humans.txt - The Humans.txt front matter (YAML).